Usage, Storage, and Travel

 Looking to mix things up?
 Take a look at our recipe guide linked below.
 These recipes are based on Kate Farms formula with the addition of widely available, wholesome ingredients.
 While nutrient-dense, these recipes contain none of the most common allergens.

-Kate Farms products are intended to be used at room temperature for tube feeds, and at room temperature at temperatures consistent with refrigeration (59ºF – 86ºF) for oral use.
+For optimal quality, Kate Farms medical formulas (Standard 1.0, Standard 1.4, Peptide 1.0, Peptide 1.5, Pediatric Standard 1.2, Pediatric Peptide 1.0, Pediatric Peptide 1.5) are intended to be used at room temperature (59ºF – 86ºF) for tube feeds, and at temperatures consistent with refrigeration (33ºF – 40ºF) for drinking.

-Unopened Kate Farms products are shelf-stable when unopened at room temperature until the date printed on the top of each carton.
+Unopened Kate Farms products are shelf-stable at room temperature (59ºF – 86ºF) until the date printed on the top of each carton.
+Do not store at temperatures above 104ºF for more than 2 weeks.
+If the packaging appears damaged or leaking in any way, please do not use and contact us for a replacement.

-Opened Kate Farms medical formulas should be kept refrigerated and used within 24 hours.
+Opened Kate Farms medical formulas should be refrigerated after opening and used within 24 hours.

-Kate Farms products can be warmed to room temperature if the formula is cold from refrigeration.
-To warm, keep cap on and place on countertop for 30 minutes.
+Kate Farms products can be brought to room temperature if the formula is cold from refrigeration.
+To warm, keep cap on and place on counter-top for 30 minutes.
 Do not heat the formula in any way.

 Traveling with medical supplies may seem daunting, but with the right preparation, you can bring Kate Farms with you wherever you go.